John Arnold (watchmaker): Early life and work

-The technical challenge
+Technical challenge

 Arnold's facility and ingenuity, coupled with his undoubted charm brought him to the attention of the Astronomer Royal Nevil Maskelyne, who at this time was seeking a watchmaker skilled enough to make a copy of John Harrison's successful marine timekeeper.
 A full and detailed description of this watch was published by the Board of Longitude in 1767, entitled "The Principles of Mr. Harrison's Timekeeper", the intention clearly being for it to act as a blueprint for future quantity production.
 In fact, it was a highly complex and technically very advanced piece of micro engineering, and capable of being reproduced by less than a handful of watchmakers.
-However, the challenge was taken up by Larcum Kendall, who spent two years making a near identical copy (now known as "K1") that cost £450, a huge sum at the time.
+However, the challenge was taken up by Larcum Kendall, who spent two years making a near identical copy (now known as K1) that cost £450, a huge sum at the time.

 Although successful as a precision timekeeper, the Admiralty for obvious reasons wanted a timekeeper on every major ship, and Kendall's was too expensive and took too long to make.
 Kendall made a simplified version (K2) in 1771, leaving out the complicated remontoir system.
 But the result was still too costly and, moreover, not as accurate as the original.

 In retrospect therefore, it was a significant occasion when in 1767, Nevil Maskelyne presented John Arnold with a copy of the "Principles of Mr. Harrison's Timekeeper" as soon as it was published, evidently with a view to encourage him to make a precision timekeeper of the same kind.
 Maskelyne subsequently encouraged Arnold by employing him on several occasions, mostly in connection with watch and clock jewelling.
 In 1769, Arnold modified Maskelyne's centre seconds watch by John Ellicott, changing the cylinder escapement from steel to one made of sapphire.
 He lent this watch to the Astronomer William Wales for use in assessing the practicability of Maskelyne's Lunar distance method for finding the ship's longitude during the voyage of the Transit of Venus expedition to the West Indies in 1769.
 Around this time, Arnold also seems to have started to think about making an accurate timekeeper to find the longitude.